Who's Behind Listverse?

 In one case from 2002, a Ms. Wang was walking home when the police abducted her.
-For two days and one night, she was tortured on the tiger bench, while also being beaten and electrocuted.
+She was tortured on the tiger bench for two days and one night while also being beaten and electrocuted.
 The shackles dug into her ankles so badly that her bones were visible by the end of the torture.

 Along with the tiger bench, Ms. Wang was also beaten by the guards, hung naked on a wooden board so male prisoners could humiliate her, had one of her eyes burned by a cigarette, and had her ears stabbed with skewers.
 She eventually died in 2007, while still in police custody.